 Citations, Links, and Directories

 Citations are your mentions on various directories on the web.
-These directories are places like Yelp, The Yellow Pages, dexknows.com, chirodirectory.com and more.
-Building these by hand can take a lot of time.
-Many companies hire out for citation building.
+These directories are sites such as Yelp, The Yellow Pages, dexknows.com, chirodirectory.com and more.
+Building these by hand can take a lot of time, so many companies hire out for citation building.

 If you embark on building citations by yourself, make sure you keep all of your information consistent across all of the directories you submit to.
 Nothing is worse than getting a bunch of citations that have conflicting phone numbers or addresses that you need to go through and clean up.

 Chiropractic SEO (Traditional SEO Focused on Your Chiropractic Practice)

 Traditional SEO for a chiropractic practice, sometimes searched online as chiropractic SEO, can be immensely powerful.
 SEO for those who are unfamiliar stands for “search engine optimization.”
 It is the act of optimizing the elements of your site so that you rank better (closer to the top) within search engines.
 The idea is that if you are a chiropractor in Las Vegas, then you want to show up when someone searches “chiropractor Las Vegas” within Google or other search engines.
 And, you want to show up as closely to the top as possible, so more users will click to your site over your competitors’.
 To further put it in perspective, the keyword “chiropractor Las Vegas” is searched around 1,200 times per month.
 Getting a percentage of this traffic would definitely help grow your practice.

 Performing SEO for your chiropractic practice will do more than just generate customers, it will help you build a brand.
 Here are some of the benefits to investing in SEO.